ck37/hands-on-precision-psychiatry-ai/genai-notes.md

 Rork.com
 - Start a mobile app based on ChatGPT and Anthropic responses and come back to it

-Warp - computer control

-- Install codename goose

 [LM Studio]
-- Install - manually, or using Warp or Goose
+- Install - manually, or using Cline
 - Open weights models - e.g. gemma-3n

 Download